KieranSweeden/southpaw-boxing/README.md

 - [Converterpoint](https://converterpoint.com/) was used to optimize videos ready for the web.
 - The [W3C Markup Validation Service](https://validator.w3.org/) was used to validate the HTML of every HTML document within this project.
 - The [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate the CSS of the style.css file.
+- The [Real Favicon Generator](https://realfavicongenerator.net/) was used to generate favicons for a variety of applications.
   </details>

 [Return to Index](#index)